TeamFAPS/PSVita-RE-tools/README.md

 --------------------------------------------------------------------------------

+Kdumper usage
+---
+Before compiling, you have to change IP address to the one of your PC in main.c.
+After compiling, install the app on activated testkit/devkit <3.68.
+On PC listen TCP on port 9023
+.
+Run the PSVita app.
+Follow the instructions on screen.
+The kernel dump is sent to PC through socket.

 kdump-extract usage
 ---
-Obtain a kdump from kdumper.
-Be sure that all logging information is removed from it and that the vaddr of SceSysmem is at offset 0x0.
-Kdump will write it to file, but you must remove preceeding information.
-Stdout will log locations and NIDs of exports and imports.
-It will also generate elfs with SEGMENT 0 ONLY.
+Obtain a kernel dump from Kdumper.
+Be sure that the vaddr of SceSysmem seg0 is at offset 0x0 of the kdump.
+Kdumper will write it to the file, but you must remove preceeding information.

 Run:

-	./kdump_extract binary > <output>.txt
+	./kdump_extract kdump.bin

 --------------------------------------------------------------------------------